cciacomo/youtubeDownloader/README.md

 # youtubeDownloader
-A simple youtube video and playlist downloader (python) This app can download both the audio (.wav) file(s) or the video (.mp4) file(s)
+A simple youtube video and playlist downloader (python).
+This app can download both the audio (.wav) file(s) or the video (.mp4) file(s)